lardemua/ros_bridge/README.md

-## Ego Vehicle / ATLAS Vehicle
+## Carla ROS Vehicle Setup

-This package provides three ROS nodes:
+This package provides two ROS nodes:

-- Carla Example Ego Vehicle: A reference client for spawning an ego vehicle
+- Carla Example ROS Vehicle: A reference client used for spawning a vehicle using ROS.
-- Carla Example ATLAS Vehicle : A reference client for spawning an ATLAS vehicle
-- Carla ROS Manual Control: a ROS-only manual control
+- Carla ROS Manual Control: a ROS-only manual control package.

-### Carla Example Ego Vehicle
+### Carla Example ROS Vehicle

-The reference Carla client `carla_example_ego_vehicle` can be used to spawn an ego vehicle (role-name: "ego_vehicle") with the following sensors attached to it:
+The reference Carla client `carla_example_ros_vehicle` can be used to spawn a vehicle (ex: role-name: "ego_vehicle") with the following sensors attached to it:

 - GNSS
-- LIDAR
+- 3 LIDAR Sensors (front + right + left)
 - Cameras (one front-camera + one camera for visualization in carla_ros_manual_control)
 - Collision Sensor
 - Lane Invasion Sensor

 Info: To be able to use carla_ros_manual_control a camera with role-name 'view' is required.

-If no specific position is set, the ego vehicle is spawned at a random position.

-### Carla Example ATLAS Vehicle

-The reference Carla client `carla_example_atlas_vehicle` can be used to spawn an ATLAS vehicle (role-name: "atlas_vehicle") with the following sensors attached to it:

-- GNSS
-- LIDAR
-- Cameras (one front-camera + one camera for visualization in carla_ros_manual_control)
-- Collision Sensor
-- Lane Invasion Sensor

-Info: To be able to use carla_ros_manual_control a camera with role-name 'view' is required.

-If no specific position is set, the ATLAS vehicle is spawned at a random position.
+If no specific position is set, the vehicle shall be spawned at a random position.

 ### Spawning at specific position